-- are subject to a court order disqualifying him or her from being a member of a council because he or she has misapplied local government funds or property.
+- are subject to a court order disqualifying them from being a member of a council because they have misapplied local government funds or property

-To nominate as a candidate for a local government election, the candidate must make a valid nomination application.
-This consists of:
+To nominate as a candidate for a local government election, the candidate must submit an application consisting of:

 All nomination applications must be signed by the candidate in front of a witness.

-As the Returning Officer may ask candidates to amend their nomination, it is recommended that candidates ensure that they have allowed sufficient time to finalise any required changes prior to the close of nominations.
+As the Returning Officer may ask candidates to amend their nomination, it is recommended that candidates ensure they have allowed sufficient time to finalise any required changes before the close of nominations.

 Returning Officers are responsible for the conduct of an election, including the nominations process.
 They are usually the first point of contact for any enquires relating to the election.